 At the Detroit Zoo

-The red-necked wallaby has a reddish-brown or gray coat with a dark muzzle, paws and feet.
-It uses its large tail to help keep its balance while hopping, usually in a zigzag manner.
-The female has a pouch on her abdomen which is used to raise her young.
-The red-necked wallaby is also known as a Bennett’s wallaby.
+Red-necked wallabies have reddish-brown or gray coats with dark muzzles, paws and feet.
+They use their large tails to help keep their balance while hopping, usually in a zigzag manner.
+Females have pouches on their abdomens, which is used to raise young.
+Red-necked wallabies are also known as Bennett’s wallabies.

 Like its cousin the kangaroo, a group of wallabies is called a mob.

 A red-necked wallaby can cover over 5 feet in one jump.